-The Peneda-Gerês National Park is a far-famed one, and the name, Gerês, also knows it.
+The Peneda-Gerês National Park is far-famed, and the name, Gerês also knows it.
 The Park is one of the 11 parks in European countries backed by the Pan Parks Foundation to shield the natural territory and natural means of the continent.
-Portugal has many landscapes protected and the natural parks, but Gerês is the only national park in Portugal.
+Portugal has many protected landscapes and natural parks, but Gerês is the only national Park in Portugal.

-Likely, because the Gerês mountains are an inhospitable area, the earliest signs of human existence date just from 6000 BC to 3000 BC; other megalithic graves and dolmens stay interspersed the area, including near Mourela and Castro Laboreiro.
+Likely, because the Gerês mountains are barren, the earliest signs of human existence date from 6000 BC to 3000 BC; other megalithic graves and dolmens stay interspersed in the area, including near Mourela and Castro Laboreiro.
 Human activities consisted of incipient agriculture and animal husbandry, and archaeological evidence points to the start of the decline in forest cover.

 A Roman road, the Roman Geira, crosses the area, which once joined the Roman civitates of Braccara Augusta and Asturgia.
-Long expanses of the road, along the Homem River, are maintained, numerous millenarium marks, and several Roman bridges.
-The move in the terraced slopes and cliffs to the lowland river valleys brought new deforestation.
+Long expanses of the road along the Homem River are maintained, as are numerous millenarium marks and several Roman bridges.
+Moving the terraced slopes and cliffs to the lowland river valleys brought new deforestation.

-Agricultural fields inhabited former pastures, and these were displaced to more raised regions leading to a mosaic of fields, pastures, and woods.
+Agricultural fields inhabited former pastures, which were displaced to more raised regions leading to a mosaic of fields, pastures, and woods.

 The PNPG area falls inside a transitional zone between the Atlantic and Mediterranean ecosystems and is affected by various climatic systems: Continental, Mediterranean, and Atlantic.
-Its climate is significantly affected by the topography; the mountains use a barrier to the passing of wet and hot air masses coming from the Atlantic Ocean, causing raised precipitation throughout the year.
+The topography significantly affects its climate; the mountains are a barrier to passing wet and hot air masses coming from the Atlantic Ocean, causing increased precipitation throughout the year.

-Lands within the raised inclined and terrains spaces are nonexistent, while the valleys are deep and rich, transported, and deposited by fluvial activity.
+Lands within the raised inclined and terrains spaces are nonexistent, while the valleys are deep and rich, transported and deposited by fluvial activity.
 These strata are permeable, textured, easily worked, albeit with a poor consistency, and marked by local agriculture’s peculiarities.
-The incorporation of biomass and raised precipitation and the low fall-winter temperatures give an origin.
+The incorporation of biomass-raised precipitation and low fall-winter temperatures gives an origin.
 The raised amounts of incompletely decomposed organic material, low in intermittently and phosphorus low/high in potassium, are subject to alluvial deposits.

 Fulufjället National Park